-167. All enrolled students will be registered for an account with Gradintelligence for the purposes of providing the Higher Education Achievement Report (HEAR), a record of achievement (for courses not eligible for a HEAR) and student status certification letters.
+167. All enrolled students will be registered by the University for an account with Gradintelligence for the purposes of providing the Higher Education Achievement Report (HEAR), a record of achievement (for courses not eligible for a HEAR) and student status certification letters.
+Data required to register students for an account includes student ID, name, date of birth and address.
 Students will be sent an email requesting activation of their Gradintelligence account in order to access and securely share the relevant documentation.
 It is the responsibility of the student to ensure that they activate their account.
 These documents will not be provided in paper format, and only documents shared and viewed via Gradintelligence will be considered valid and verified.